Skip to main contentIBM Quantum Documentation Preview

 Additionally, the home directory includes a subdirectory named persistent-volume.
 All work you would like to save should be placed in this directory, as it is the only one that will be saved across different container runs.

-Theoretical Background
+Theoretical background

 For example, a single cut CNOT gate incurs a sampling overhead of 9 [2,6] and a circuit with nn wire cuts incurs a sampling overhead of O(16n)\mathcal{O}(16^n) when classical communication is not available (the LO scenario).
 This is reduced to O(4n)\mathcal{O}(4^n) when classical communication becomes available (LOCC scenario) [4].
-However, wire cutting with classical communication (LOCC) is not yet supported by this package.
+However, wire cutting with classical communication (LOCC) is not supported by this package.

 Formally, the QPD problem of circuit cutting can be expressed as follows: